mesopelagique/Examples-Pattern/Singleton/README.md

 - if init instance must not be null and have passed value when initializing at first
 - if we re-init instance must not be null and have passed value when initializing at first
 - if we edit the singleton, value of instance must be changed

+### execute test

+test are execute at start up, launching `main` method but you need to install [the BDD compoent expect](https://github.com/mesopelagique/expect) to this base or your 4d

+the simpliest way for me is to use [kaluza-cli](https://github.com/mesopelagique/kaluza-cli) a macOS command line tool which use the defined `components.json` to install the dependencies (like nodejs, pip, ... do)